Das-Kollektiv/tdme2/README.md

         - TDME2 tools contains the installer creation application, whereas
             - installer definitions are set up using property files
             - create-installer is able to group files into components
+    - TDME2 Editor
+        - This is our content editor, please see [README-Editor.md](./README-Editor.md)
     - Other tools
         - archive tool to generate a single compressed file file system from ./resources and ./shader folders
         - converttotm tool to generate TDME2 model files